emeyers/senior_thesis/rubric.md

   - Anything else you would like me to know

 D.	Engagement
-- Hopefully are excited about the project (i.e., the meetings don’t feel like pulling teeth)
+- Excited about the project (i.e., the meetings don’t feel like pulling teeth)
 - Become involved in reading literature others have written on the topic (background research).
 - Can come up with interesting/creative ideas to address questions of interest
+  - i.e., explored a range of ideas, when one didn’t work pivoted to new idea
   - I can help brainstorm with you too during out meetings

 ## Written thesis (40% of grade)